 Apple issued a statement some time ago that it would update and release the new version of iTunes before the end of November.
 The company did as promised!
-After a little postponing, Apple has finally has released iTunes 11 for Windows and Mac OSX.
+After a little postponing, Apple has released iTunes for Windows 11/10 and Mac OSX.

 The 11th iteration of the popular audio and video service now boasts a completely new interface that lay emphasis much on photos and album art rather than just listing music and the library.
 It keeps your favorite iTunes content at the forefront.
 We take a look at the new views and features!